-Standards of identity exist for a number of dairy products and ingredients.
+Standards of Identity exist for a number of dairy products and ingredients.
 The United States Standards of Identity can be accessed online through the FDA Code of Federal Regulations (Cheeses and Milk and Cream Products).
-The American Cheese Society’s definitions of cheeses can be found on the ACS website, along with information about the ways in which cheeses and dairy products can be categorized.
+The American Cheese Society’s definitions of cheeses, along with information about the ways in which cheeses and dairy products can be categorized, can be found online here.
 Cheesemakers submit cheese to the ACS Judging & Competition based on the categories defined by the ACS Judging & Competition Committee.
 The terms, or characteristics, that are listed on ACS Judging & Competition score sheets reflect attributes that are typical or characteristic of that particular category.
-Definitions for those terms appear in this ACS Lexicon & Glossary.
+Definitions for those terms appear in the ACS Lexicon & Glossary.

 A product’s score sheet in the ACS Judging & Competition is meant to communicate the culmination of each judge’s overall experience with the product.
 Boxes are checked to indicate the presence or absence of attributes in a product, and judge comments are included on score sheets.
 In the case of technical judges, the score is based upon half- to full-point deductions from “ideal” for the given style.
 In the case of aesthetic judges, full points are added for quality traits and characteristics that make the product unique.

-When evaluating products entered into the ACS Judging & Competition, Aesthetic and Technical judges likely use on of the following scales when considering each characteristic:
+When evaluating products entered into the ACS Judging & Competition, Aesthetic and Technical judges likely use one of the following scales when considering each characteristic:

 - None; much too little; a little too little; just about right; a little too much; much too much; excessive